miguelaferreira/gitbook/devex-cli/terraform.md

 ### Tainting terraform secrets

-To taint secrets in the state of a terraform module the module needs to be reachable in the local filesystem, and it also needs to be filly initialized.
+To taint secrets in the state of a terraform module, that module needs to be reachable in the local filesystem, and it also needs to be fully initialized.
 Any credentials required to access the state (ie. to execute `terraform state pull|push`) need to be provided in the exact same way they are provided to `terraform state` commands.

 Assuming there is a module at `~/terraform/infrastructure` we can taint the secrets on that module with the following command.